 Set-up is simple; slot the feet into place and its done.
 There’s enough clearance for a soundbar to sit beneath – and at 1230.1 x 705.9 x 57.4mm (WHD without stand), the thought of sticking it up on a wall may appeal.

 There’s a choice of two remotes: a standard zapper and a more elegant smart effort.
 The latter is more satisfying to use, presenting a better layout.
 It also has a built-in microphone for voice commands.

-Samsung QE55Q65T features – Core Samsung experience remains, but it’s a step down in other ways
+Features – Core Samsung experience remains, but it’s a step down in other ways

 - Class-leading gaming performance